Course Outline

 • Default statistics model

-• ANALYZE operation, extended statistics
+• ANALYZE operation and extended statistics

 3. Using Indexes for Government